HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 ##### Calculate Adjusted R-Squared

 When applying Linear Regression with *multiple* input variables, the R-squared metric on its own *can* end up being an overinflated view of goodness of fit.
 This is because each input variable will have an *additive* effect on the overall R-squared score.
 In other words, every input variable added to the model *increases* the R-squared value, and *never decreases* it, even if the relationship is by chance.

-**Adjusted R-Squared** is a metric that compensates for the addition of input variables, and only increases if the variable improves the model above what would be obtained by probability.
+**Adjusted R-Squared** is a metric that compensates for the addition of input variables and only increases if the variable improves the model above what would be obtained by probability.
 It is best practice to use Adjusted R-Squared when assessing the results of a Linear Regression with multiple input variables, as it gives a fairer perception of the fit of the data.

 ```python
 # calculate adjusted r-squared for our test set predictions